ALLCODE CRAFTENGINEERING MANAGEMENT

 3. Understand the scenarios where eventual consistency will be useful and design the system as such.

-Finally, a key thing to keep in mind is that a distributed system might have some parts which use eventual consistency and some part which use strict consistency.
-For example, "up-votes" on a forum post might use eventual consistency whereas password updates for users in the same system might use strict/ immediate consistency.
+Finally, a key thing to keep in mind is that when a distributed system might have some parts which use eventual consistency and some part which use strict consistency – they can co-exist side by side, depending on which part of the system they’re operating on.
+For example, “upvotes” on a forum post might use eventual consistency whereas password updates for users in the same system might use strict/ immediate consistency.